raspberrypi/libcamera/utils/ipc/mojo/public/tools/bindings/README.md

   extreme caution, because it can lead to deadlocks otherwise.

 * **`[Default]`**:
-  The `Default` attribute may be used to specify an enumerator value that will be used if an `Extensible` enumeration does not deserialize to a known value on the receiver side, i.e. the sender is using a newer version of the enum.
+  The `Default` attribute may be used to specify an enumerator value or union field that will be used if an `Extensible` enumeration or union does not deserialize to a known value on the receiver side, i.e. the sender is using a newer version of the enum or union.
 This allows unknown values to be mapped to a well-defined value that can be appropriately handled.

+  Note: The `Default` field for a union must be of nullable or integral type.
+  When a union is defaulted to this field, the field takes on the default value for its type: null for nullable types, and zero/false for integral types.

 * **`[Extensible]`**:
-  The `Extensible` attribute may be specified for any enum definition.
-This essentially disables builtin range validation when receiving values of the enum type in a message, allowing older bindings to tolerate unrecognized values from newer versions of the enum.
+  The `Extensible` attribute may be specified for any enum or union definition.
+  For enums, this essentially disables builtin range validation when receiving values of the enum type in a message, allowing older bindings to tolerate unrecognized values from newer versions of the enum.

+  If an enum value within an extensible enum definition is affixed with the `Default` attribute, out-of-range values for the enum will deserialize to that default value.
+Only one enum value may be designated as the `Default`.

+  Similarly, a union marked `Extensible` will deserialize to its `Default` field when an unrecognized field is received.
+Extensible unions MUST specify exactly one `Default` field, and the field must be of nullable or integral type.
+When defaulted to this field, the value is always null/zero/false as appropriate.

-  Note: in the future, an `Extensible` enumeration will require that a `Default` enumerator value also be specified.
+  An `Extensible` enumeration REQUIRES that a `Default` value be specified, so all new extensible enums should specify one.

 * **`[Native]`**:
   The `Native` attribute may be specified for an empty struct declaration to